-Quality: Ensuring absolute consistency is challenging with a manual process because people are prone to error when performing tedious and repetitive tasks such as manual processing the margin for human error increases dramatically.
+Quality: Ensuring absolute consistency is challenging with a manual process because people are prone to error.
+When performing tedious and repetitive tasks such as manual processing the margin for human error increases dramatically.

-Cost: Manual data processing is not scalable as adding more staff to digitize contracts will increase operating expenses.
+Cost: Manual data processing is not scalable.
+Adding more staff to digitize contracts increases operating expenses.

-Risk: Security around manual data processing is more easily compromised, increasing risks that classified or sensitive information will be leaked.
+Risk: Security around manual data processing is more easily compromised.
+Classified or sensitive information stands a higher chance to be leaked.

 Automated data processing consists of two parts: